Parallel Weighted Random Sampling

-Subset sampling is a generalization of Bernoulli Sampling to the weighted case.
-The unweighted case can be solved in expected time linear in the output size by computing the geometrically distributed distances between elements in the sample \cite{AhrDie85}.
-The na\"ive algorithm for the weighted problem, which consists of throwing a biased coin for each item, requires $\Oh{n}$ time.
-Bringmann \etal~\cite{bringmann2017subset} show that this is optimal if only a single subset is desired, and present a sequential algorithm that is also optimal for multiple queries.
+Poisson sampling, also known as subset sampling, is a generalization of Bernoulli sampling to the weighted case.
+The unweighted case can be solved in linear expected time with regard to the output size by computing the geometrically distributed distances between items in the sample \cite{AhrDie85}.
+The na\"ive algorithm for the weighted problem, which consists of throwing a biased coin for each item, requires $\Oh{n}$ time. \citet{bringmann2017subset} show that this is optimal if only a single subset is desired, and present a sequential algorithm that is also optimal for multiple queries.

 The difference between \PSubset on the one hand and \POne/\PWith on the other hand is that we do not have a fixed sample size but rather treat the item weights as independent inclusion probabilities in the sample (this requires $w_i\leq 1$ for all $i$).
 Hence, different algorithms are required.
 Observe that the expected sample size is $W \leq n$.
 Then our goal is to devise a parallel preprocessing algorithm with work $\Oh{n}$ which subsequently permits sampling with work $\Oh{1+W}$.